raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>22</td>
     <td>Joint Manned Orbitals Docking EVA</td>
     <td>Two crewed spacecraft go into orbit.
-The crew performs a docking test and a spacewalk.
+The crews perform a docking test and a spacewalk.
 DM gains 10% Safety on successes, 5% on failures.<br/>
 As seen on Soyuz 4/5.</td>
   </tr>
   <tr>